-Legs and Feet – The forelegs should be well apart and hind legs should have enough meat.
+Legs and Feet – The forelegs should be well apart, and hind legs should have enough meat.
 The wool should be till knees.

 Belly – Should be full of wool.

-Skin – Pink color, soft and fine.
+Skin – Pink colour, soft and delicate.

 Caring Suffolk Sheep